dacostapiece/callhome/README.md

 You'll repeat this process to get all four Component IDs.

-8) Clone and/or download this repository (callhome) under desired folder in your local linux device, here in our example, a raspberry device.
+8) Clone and/or download this repository (callhome) under desired folder in your local linux device, here in our example, <br>
+a raspberry device.
 If downloaded, remember unzip its folder
 ```bash
 unzip file.zip -d /path/to/destination